-- To facilitate the "Key Infrastructural Requirements" as set out in the RSES for Ennis subject to appropriate environmental considerations - Provision of a new access to the motorway from the Quin Road to alleviate significant heavy traffic from the town; - Strengthen 'steady state' investment in rail infrastructure to ensure its continued renewal and maintenance to a high level to provide quality levels of safety, service, accessibility and connectivity; - Northern Inner Relief road, linking Gort Road (R458) to Tulla Road (R351); - Link from Drumcliff (L4182) to Gort Road (R458); - Link from Clon Road (R871 to Quin Road (R469); - A Mobility Plan, to facilitate the delivery/development of key Town Centre opportunity sites and public realm enhancement initiatives; - Water and wastewater infrastructure for planned growth; and - Enhance the potential for green infrastructure links between recreational facilities at Lees Road, West Clare Railway line, Ballyallia Lake, River Fergus and Clarecastle. - To provide a safe and efficient multi-modal network of transport to serve the needs of people, goods and services travelling to and within Ennis; - To safeguard routes for proposed roads and junction improvement projects within the settlement area; - To ensure the sustainable and adequate provision of necessary water supply, wastewater and storm water infrastructure; - To promote, encourage and facilitate the use of sustainable modes and patterns of transport; - To ensure security of energy supply in the settlement area; and - To provide for high quality broadband and an efficient high capacity ICT infrastructure.
+- To facilitate the "Key Infrastructural Requirements" as set out in the RSES for Ennis subject to appropriate environmental considerations - Provision of a new access to the motorway from the Quin Road to alleviate significant heavy traffic from the town; - Strengthen 'steady state' investment in rail infrastructure to ensure its continued renewal and maintenance to a high level to provide quality levels of safety, service, accessibility and connectivity; - Northern Inner Relief road, linking Gort Road (R458) to Tulla Road (R351); - Link from Drumcliff (L4182) to Gort Road (R458); - Link from Clon Road (R871 to Quin Road (R469); - A Mobility Plan, to facilitate the delivery/development of key Town Centre opportunity sites and public realm enhancement initiatives;

+- Water and wastewater infrastructure for planned growth; and - Enhance the potential for green infrastructure links between recreational facilities at Lees Road, West Clare Railway line, Ballyallia Lake, River Fergus and Clarecastle. - To provide a safe and efficient multi-modal network of transport to serve the needs of people, goods and services travelling to and within Ennis; - To safeguard routes for proposed roads and junction improvement projects within the settlement area; - To ensure the sustainable and adequate provision of necessary water supply, wastewater and storm water infrastructure; - To engage at a national level to progress the provision of a town public bus service; - To promote, encourage and facilitate the use of sustainable modes and patterns of transport; - To ensure security of energy supply in the settlement area; and - To provide for high quality broadband and an efficient high capacity ICT infrastructure.